New work visas: Pakistan among top 10 countries for Japan hiring

 Kuninori said Pakistan was one of the 10 top countries from where Japan was planning to hire workers.

-”We need skilled workers from Pakistan, as Pakistanis working there in the japan are very devoted, honest and skilled and are contributing to the country’s development.”
+”We need skilled workers from Pakistan, as Pakistanis working there in Japan are very devoted, honest and skilled and are contributing to the country’s development.”

 The ambassador however said that for skilled people there was need to learn Japanese language.
 “Knowing Japanese language would be a must.
 It is one of the easiest languages around and easy to get used to.”